-The Town of Palm Beach United Way helps advance the common good for those in need throughout Palm Beach County by focusing on programs and priorities that promote Education, Income, Health and Basic Needs.
+The Town of Palm Beach United Way helps advance the common good for those in need throughout Palm Beach County by focusing on programs and priorities that promote Education, Income, and Health.
 We achieve this by supporting quality programs that address these areas, engaging people in our community and generating resources.

 The Town of Palm Beach United Way has made a commitment to its donors to ensure funds raised during our annual campaign are effectively and efficiently invested to address critical health and human service needs throughout Palm Beach County.
 We believe that quality programs and services can only be accomplished consistently and over the long run if an agency has the appropriate governance, financial, and administrative structure in place.
 To demonstrate our core value of stewardship, an annual community review process that allows volunteers to assess agency quality is conducted.